We're frequently contacted by people that are buying or considering buying a home that has previously flooded or is in a flood risk area.

 Insurers may also exclude some of your cover if loss or damage is caused by flooding so ensure that you read your policy wording thoroughly.

-In our experience the Environment Agency (or equivalent) maps often don't resemble how insurers view the flood risk of a property.
+In our experience the Environment Agency (or equivalent) maps often don't reflect how insurers view the flood risk of a property.
 The data that insurers use to assess flood risk is often far more detailed so its best to get a quote and check how insurable your home is.

 If your property is eligible for Flood Re then it makes no difference if your home has previously flooded.
 If your property is not eligible for Flood Re then it will be harder to get cover.